SI Practitioner Training - The SI Modular Pathway Explained

 How long will it take me to complete the whole course?

-SI Module 1 is a five day course, SI Module 2/3 comprises of two 5 x day blocks and SI Module 4 comprises of one x 5 day block and one x 4 day block.
+SI Module 1 is a five day classroom course or online course completed over 16 weeks, SI Module 2/3 comprises of two 5 x day blocks (online from October 2018) and SI Module 4 comprises of one x 5 day block and one x 4 day block.
 The whole pathway (1, 2/3, 4) can be completed alongside day-to-day practice and takes on average 18 months to three years.
 The modules must be taken and passed in order.
 Each module must be passed before moving on to the next module.